bollu/bollu.github.io/content/blog/ghc-adding-pretty-printer-1.md

 I'm on a quest to add `prettyprinter` into GHC for better error messages.

+##### Things that caught my eye:

+- `llvmCodeGen` is the entry function to the `LLVM` subsytem.
+Since I eventually want to port ideas from [simplexhc](http://github.com/bollu/simplexhc), this is probably a good thing to keep in mind `;)`

+- There is place where we [set `ribbonsPerLine` to 1.5](https://github.com/ghc/ghc/blame/master/compiler/utils/Pretty.hs#L990).
+This doesn't make sense, because it's a normalized value.
+Also, it's from 15 years ago, which means I was 5 years old back then.
+Feels surreal that I'm editing code from back then, to be honest.

 ##### Random pages that helped a lot
 - [The section on `make` and the build system](https://ghc.haskell.org/trac/ghc/wiki/Building/Using) The single most helpful thing on that page is: to build `stage2`, run `make 2`.